History of the Parish

 Holy Ghost Church was originally established as a German ethnic parish whose roots were the outgrowth of a German-speaking congregation on the North Side of Bethlehem.
 In 1885, in order to meet the needs of a growing German immigrant population on the South Side of the Lehigh River, permission was granted to build a new church in South Bethlehem.

 On March 18, 1888, the new church was dedicated as St. Bernard.
 The building housed the first Catholic school in the city of Bethlehem on the first floor, and the church was located on the upper floor.
-Later, when this structured was replaced by the current larger church, it continued to serve parish needs as a gathering place for various parish social events and groups including the CYO.
+Later, when this structure was replaced by the current larger church, it continued to serve parish needs as a gathering place for various parish social events and groups including the CYO.
 Bowling alleys were installed in the basement and the upper level was converted into a basketball court.
 For many years it was affectionately known as the “Casino.”
-Today the building is home to the Newman Center and serves as a religious, social and educational meeting place for Catholic students of Lehigh University and Moravian College.
+Today the building is home to the Newman Center and serves as a religious, social and educational meeting place for Catholic students of Lehigh University.

 By 1895, the old St. Bernard’s Church was no longer adequate to handle the increasing number of new parishioners and on June 21, 1895, ground was broken for the construction of the present church.
 Faith for this undertaking was placed in the Holy Spirit to whom the new Church was dedicated.
 Under the direction of a major benefactor, Benedict Birkel, the first stones were laid in July 1895.
 On Pentecost Sunday, June 3, 1906, the cornerstone of the magnificent structure was laid.
 The church was completed and dedicated on September 25, 1910.